supa2/Automaton/Home.md

 ### Atm_comparator class (state machine) ###

-Monitors an analog input and fires off a callback whenever one of a list of thresholds are crossed.
+Monitors an analog input with a configurable sample rate and fires off a callback whenever one of a list of thresholds are crossed.
 Optionally keeps a running average to smooth out peaks and troughs.